-elated infrastructure, health implications, ues within policy.
-Policy RE01- Renewable for wind energy development including single ed to comply with the guidance set out in the number of criteria.
+The Council considered the comments in relation to repowering, related infrastructure, health implications, residential amenity, service areas and sought to address these issues within policy.
+Policy RE01- Renewable and Low Carbon Energy Development stipulates that all proposals for wind energy development including single turbines and wind farms, extensions and repowering will be required to comply with the guidance set out in the Fermanagh and Omagh Wind Energy Strategy and demonstrate a number of criteria.